toll free: (877) 464-5828

 Closed Cell foam will both seal and insulate your foundation wall.
 In addition, using spray foam insulation on crawl spaces adds a moisture barrier to help keep moisture from wicking through the stone or concrete.

 INSULATING CRAWL SPACE WALLS

-Check your particular climate zone to determine how much foam should be applied to your foundation walls.
+Check your particular climate zone to determine how much foundation insulation coating should be applied to your crawl space walls.
 Use foam board or plywood to cover over any existing vents.
 Apply a layer of closed cell foam to coat the entire foundation wall from the crawlspace side.
 Ensure that the foam overlaps the vapor barrier extending partially up the wall.

 STEP 4: Seal and Insulate Rim Joists